All that remained of the crew were four severed fingers and a thumb.

 According to Herbert Asbury, author of the classic 1928 Gangs of New York , in an alternate narrative Hicks was the victim of a shanghai, going to sleep in a waterfront flophouse and waking up aboard the E.A.
 Johnson at sea.
 Hicks was quoted as saying "After I realized what had been done to me, how I'd been mistreated and taken from my wife and child, I determined to avenge myself by murdering all hands aboard."
 Hicks was a Freemason, his degree lost to history.

-Tick-Tock will ne'er have the rest of me!
+Captain Hook vows Tick-Tock will ne'er have the rest of him.

 Though the hat passed from piracy to gangsterdom, the 'Hicks look' remained.